-I promise you this – read this review in full and you’ll know for sure whether this is the opportunity you’ve been looking for.
+Read this review in full and by the end you’ll know for sure whether this is the opportunity you’ve been looking for.

-And just in case you’re wondering, no I’m not affiliated with Product Testing USA in any way.
-I just like helping people like you avoid the dodgy work from home scams so you’re free to focus on what actually gets results like these 7 legit ways to make money online.
+And just in case you’re wondering, I am not affiliated with Product Testing USA in any way.
+I’m just an online entrepreneur who helps people like you avoid dodgy work from home scams so you’re free to focus on real money-making programs that pay.

-Long story short: If you’re expecting a nice, consistent flow of product testing jobs then you’re going to be bitterly disappointed with this site; the jobs are just too few and far between with too many people bidding for the same products.
+If you’re expecting a nice, consistent flow of product testing jobs from this then you’ll be disappointed with this site; the jobs are just too few and far between with too many people bidding for the same products.

-Maybe if you’re lucky enough to build a solid track record with them, you might be chosen to complete a review maybe once or twice a year.
-Yes I’m serious!
+Maybe if you’re persistent enough to build a solid track record with them, you might be chosen to complete a review maybe once or twice a year but yes, that’s about it.

-The truth is there’s a lot of people making a lot of money reviewing almost any product you can think of.
-They’re not doing it with Product Testing USA, but instead the’re building their own online businesses.
+The truth is there are a lot of people making a lot of money reviewing products, but they’re not doing it through Product Testing USA; they’re building their own income-producing websites.

-ProductTestingUSA.com and is a free to join site that’s been around since 2012.
+ProductTestingUSA.com is completely free to join and they’ve been around since 2012.

 You could potentially become a product reviewer testing new products or a mystery shopper rating your shopping and dining experiences.